edsml-kl121/mew-tutor-ai-hands-on-labs/01_INTRO_TO_PYTHON/README.md

 6. file handling
 7. modules and packages (webcrawler, genAI with gemini as example, pandas preprocess data)
 8. OOP - classes and objects

-9. Homework - Leetcode, AI and web scraping, building web applications.
+`homework area`
+9. Data Structures and algorithm - Leetcode